Rodri (footballer, born 1934)

-Francisco Rodríguez García (8 March 1934 – 17 May 2022), nicknamed Rodri, was a Spanish footballer who played as a defender.
+Francisco Rodríguez García (8 March 1934 – 17 May 2022), known as Rodri, was a Spanish footballer who played as a defender.

 Club career

 Rodri was born in Barcelona, Catalonia.
-After having already played his youth football at the club, Rodri signed for FC Barcelona in 1958 from neighbours CD Condal.
-He totalled 48 games over his first two seasons, which ended in La Liga conquest, but appeared in only nine matches in his last four.
+After having already played his youth football at the club, he signed for FC Barcelona in 1958 from neighbours CD Condal.
+He totalled 48 games over his first two seasons, in which La Liga was won, but appeared in only nine matches in his last four.

-Rodri made his debut in the top division with Condal, in a 6–0 away loss against Real Madrid on 9 September 1956, with the season ending in relegation.
-He left Barcelona in 1966 at the age of 32, retiring shortly after.
-He acted as assistant manager at his main team for six years, mostly under Rinus Michels.
+Rodri made his debut in the top division with Condal, in a 6–0 away loss against Real Madrid on 9 September 1956, with the campaign ending in relegation.
+He left Barcelona in 1966 at the age of 32, retiring shortly after; he acted as assistant manager at his main team for six years, mostly under Rinus Michels.

 International career

 Rodri earned four caps for Spain in 1962, and was included in the squad for that year's FIFA World Cup.
-In the tournament in Chile he appeared in a 1–0 win over Mexico and a 2–1 defeat to Brazil, in an eventual group-stage exit.
+In the tournament in Chile, he appeared in a 1–0 win over Mexico and a 2–1 defeat to Brazil in a group-stage exit.